How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 How Google’s people also ask tool can help you with your SEO content marketing?

-Before we understand people also ask intent, and how to optimize people also mask for SEO content marketing, let’s understand some important features surrounding it.
+Before we understand people also ask intent, and how to optimize people also asked questions for content marketing, let’s understand some important features surrounding it.

 The PAA box contains common leading queries (what users might search for next after their initial query).
 It can feature anything from videos, images, and articles to paid advertisements.
 It typically contains short questions with direct answers in the snippet.